kwankhede/Statistical-Thinking-for-Humanities-Scholars/README.md

-# 📊 Statistical Thinking for Humanities Scholars and Introduction to Statistics for All of You
+# 📊 Statistical Thinking for Humanities Scholars ( Nalanda Academy, Wardha)

 Welcome to the **Statistical Thinking for Humanities Scholars and Introduction to Statistics for All of You** course!
 This page contains the updated syllabus, reorganized into chapters for clarity and effective learning.